-By now you’ve read the headlines—not only has the novel COVID-19 pandemic posed a threat to the health of Americans, it’s also jeopardized any sense of financial well-being.
-As government officials are racing to contain the spread of the disease, they’re also grappling with the secondary effects—including the toll that the crisis has taken on the economy.
+Besides posing a serious health threat to America, the COVID-19 pandemic also jeopardized any sense of financial well-being.
+As government officials raced to contain the spread of the disease, they also had to grapple with the secondary effects, including the devastating toll that the crisis has taken on the economy.

-But as more and more homeowners are looking to tap into the equity in their homes amidst pandemic-related job losses and shutdowns, it’s becoming harder and harder to do so.
+But as more homeowners are looking to tap into the equity in their homes, it’s becoming harder and harder to do so.

 HELOCs in the Headlines

-One of the most well-known options for leveraging the value of a home is a home equity line of credit, also known as a HELOC.
-However, during times of economic uncertainty, HELOCs can prove risky – as lenders can freeze HELOC accounts at any time.
-What’s more, HELOCs have been getting a great deal of press over recent weeks—as major banks and forward mortgage lenders have been forced to suspend HELOC applications and originations.
-It has even become hard to get a traditional mortgage as banks tighten up borrower qualifications by requiring bigger down payments and increased FICO scores.
-And if you are an owner of a high value home, you have even fewer choices in today’s market.
-According to a recent article in the Washington Post2, there are 50-60 percent fewer jumbo loans available right now.
-But there is some good news, and other options available …
+A home equity line of credit (HELOC) is probably the most well-known option for leveraging the value of a home.
+However, during times like these, HELOCs can prove risky, as lenders can freeze HELOC accounts at any time.
+In fact, during the first year of the pandemic, major banks and forward mortgage lenders were forced to suspend HELOC applications and originations.
+It’s even become hard to get a traditional mortgage, as banks tighten borrower qualifications by requiring bigger down payments and increased FICO scores.
+And if you’re an owner of a high-value home, you have even fewer choices in today’s market.
+According to a recent article in the Washington Post2, there are 50-60% fewer jumbo loans available right now.
+But there is some good news, and other options available.

 HECM Reverse Mortgage

-Whether you’ve heard about a “HECM Mortgage,” “Home Equity Conversion Mortgage,” “HECM Reverse Mortgage,” “HECM Loan,” or “Reverse Mortgage,” it’s all the same thing – a program designed for older adult homeowners to tap into their home equity and get cash to use as they wish.
-And no matter what you call it, this program offers a number of advantages when compared to a HELOC, including no required monthly mortgage payments*, a credit line that grows over time, no pre-payment penalties and independent, HUD-approved counseling to help you understand all your options.
+Whether you’ve heard “HECM Mortgage,” “Home Equity Conversion Mortgage,” “HECM Reverse Mortgage,” “HECM Loan,” or “Reverse Mortgage,” it’s all the same thing: a program designed for older adult homeowners to tap into their home equity and get cash to use as they wish.
+And it offers a number of advantages compared to a HELOC, including no required monthly mortgage payments*, a credit line that grows over time, no pre-payment penalties, and independent, HUD-approved counseling to help you understand all your options.
 To see all the ways a HECM Reverse Mortgage stacks up against a HELOC, check out our complete comparison chart, here.

 Platinum Line of Credit (PLOC)

-If your home’s value is $400,000 or more, there’s Longbridge Platinum.
-Designed for homeowners age 60 and older3, Platinum is a proprietary, non-Federal Housing Administration (FHA) reverse mortgage that offers more cash than a Home Equity Conversion Mortgage (HECM) reverse mortgage—depending on your home’s value, up to $4 million.
-Comparable to a HELOC in terms of a low rate and low upfront costs, Longbridge Platinum is designed specifically to help seniors manage their cash flow with greater flexibility.
+If you own a high-value home, another option is a proprietary (or jumbo) reverse mortgage, such as Longbridge Platinum.
+Designed for homeowners age 55+3, Platinum is a proprietary, non-Federal Housing Administration (FHA) reverse mortgage that offers more cash than a HECM reverse mortgage—depending on your home’s value, up to $4 million.
+Comparable to a HELOC in terms of a low rate and low upfront costs, Platinum is designed to help seniors manage their cash flow with greater flexibility.

-For every senior who chooses a reverse mortgage, nearly 11 choose a standard HELOC as a financing alternative4.
-So, while a HELOC may be a more familiar option, it’s not necessarily the most appropriate one.
-So how do these reverse mortgage solutions stack up as compared to a HELOC?
+While a HELOC may be a more familiar option, it’s not necessarily the most appropriate one.
+So how do reverse mortgage solutions compare to a HELOC?
 Let’s take a look at the similarities and differences.